Jackett/Jackett/README.md

 Detailed instructions for [Ubuntu 14.x](http://www.htpcguides.com/install-jackett-on-ubuntu-14-x-for-custom-torrents-in-sonarr/) and [Ubuntu 15.x](http://www.htpcguides.com/install-jackett-ubuntu-15-x-for-custom-torrents-in-sonarr/)

-## Installation on OSX
+## Installation on macOS
  1. Install [Mono 4](http://www.mono-project.com/download/#download-mac) or better (version 4.8 is recommended)
        * Setup ssl support by running
        ```
        https://curl.haxx.se/ca/cacert.pem
        cert-sync --user ~/Downloads/cacert.pem
        ```
- 1. Download and extract the latest `Jackett.Binaries.Mono.tar.gz` release from the [releases page](https://github.com/Jackett/Jackett/releases) and run Jackett using mono with the command `mono --debug JackettConsole.exe`.
+ 2. Download and extract the latest `Jackett.Binaries.Mono.tar.gz` release from the [releases page](https://github.com/Jackett/Jackett/releases) and run Jackett using mono with the command `mono --debug JackettConsole.exe`.

+ ### Install as service (advanced users)
+ 1. Follow the steps above to install Jackett as you normally would.
+ 2. Edit the file `org.Jackett.plist` accordingly with the correct paths.
+ 3. Move it to `~/Library/LaunchAgents/`

+ The service will start on each startup.
+You can immediately start it by running `launchctl load ~/Library/LaunchAgents/org.Jackett.plist` from Terminal.
+You can stop it using `launchctl stop org.user.Jackett`.
+Logs are stored as usual under `~/.config/Jackett/log.txt`.

 ## Installation using Docker
 Detailed instructions are available at [LinuxServer.io Jackett Docker](https://hub.docker.com/r/linuxserver/jackett/).
 The Jackett Docker is highly recommended, especially if you are having Mono stability issues or having issues running Mono on your system eg. QNAP, Synology.
 Thanks to [LinuxServer.io](https://linuxserver.io)